Rotor (electric): Wound rotor

 The wound rotor is a cylindrical core made of steel lamination with slots to hold the wires for its 3-phase windings which are evenly spaced at 120 electrical degrees apart and connected in a 'Y' configuration.
 The rotor winding terminals are brought out and attached to the three slips rings with brushes, on the shaft of the rotor.
 Brushes on the slip rings allow for external three-phase resistors to be connected in series to the rotor windings for providing speed control.
 The external resistances become a part of the rotor circuit to produce a large torque when starting the motor.
 As the motor speeds up, the resistances can be reduced to zero.

 Salient pole rotor

-A Salient Pole Rotor is built upon a stack of "star shaped" steel laminations, typically with 2 or 3 or 4 or 6, maybe even 18 or more "radial prongs" sticking out from the middle, each of which is wound with copper wire to form a discrete outward facing electromagnet pole.
+A salient pole rotor is built upon a stack of "star shaped" steel laminations, typically with 2 or 3 or 4 or 6, maybe even 18 or more "radial prongs" sticking out from the middle, each of which is wound with copper wire to form a discrete outward facing electromagnet pole.
 The inward facing ends of each prong are magnetically grounded into the common central body of the rotor.
 The poles are supplied by direct current or magnetized by permanent magnets.
 The armature with a three-phase winding is on the stator where voltage is induced.
 Direct current (DC), from an external exciter or from a diode bridge mounted on the rotor shaft, produces a magnetic field and energizes the rotating field windings and alternating current energizes the armature windings simultaneously.

+A salient pole ends in a pole shoe, a high-permeability part with an outer surface shaped as a segment of a cylinder to homogenize the distribution of the magnetic flux to the stator.